Vector35/PwnAdventureZ/instructions.md

 ## The Goal
 The goal of this speedrun challenge is to be the first to reach the end credits of the game.
 Specifically, the `do_show_credits` function (beating the game normally will automatically trigger this).
 The exact memory location of this function can be found in `PwnAdventureZ.nes.1.nl`.
 You may use hard or apocalypse difficulty if you desire, but it is expected that the fastest solutions will use the normal difficulty as described in the tutorials section below.

+## The Emulator
+To ensure maximal compatibility with TASBot, please use the QuickNES core of BizHawk 1.11.4.

 ## Differences
 Several changes have been made for this AGDQ 2016 version compared to the original CSAW 2015 CTF contest version: